Download This Sample

 The Iroquois were known to the French colonizers as “Iroquois Confederacy” or the “Five Nations” and “Six Nations” for the English.
 However, the Iroquois refer to themselves as Haudenosaunee.

-Below are some interesting facts around the history of the Iroquois Tribe or alternatively you can download our comprehensive worksheet pack to utilise within the classroom or home environment.
+Below are some interesting facts around the history of the Iroquois Tribe or alternatively you can download our comprehensive worksheet pack to utilize within the classroom or home environment.

 - The Iroquois Confederacy started when the Peacemaker brought together five distinct nations in the Southern Great Lakes known as the Great League of Peace.